hashgraph/hedera-local-node/docs/multinode-mode.md

 # Summary

 Local Node's default mode is the single node mode.
-In addition to that it also supports multinode mode `--multinode`, for testing more complex use-cases and different scenarios with healthy/unhealthy nodes and node catchup when going out of sync.
+In addition to that it also supports multinode mode `--multinode`.

+You can invoke it for such cases as:
+- testing more complex use-cases
+- different scenarios with healthy/unhealthy nodes
+- node catchup when going out of sync.

 In this mode multiple instances of the Hedera network node are run on the same machine.
 A decentralized setup where each node runs on a separate machine is **not** supported by Local Node.
 Generally speaking multinode mode is an advanced mode, that should be used only for specific use cases that require multiple consensus nodes.
-Due to it's increased resource requirements and complexity it is not recommended for day to day use.
+Due to its increased resource requirements and complexity it is not recommended for day to day use.
 <br><br>

 # Requirements